 I used brown sugar and agave syrup for my vegan pumpkin pie recipe because that's what my mom's kitchen was equipped with at the time, but you could also opt for any liquid sweetener and/or raw sugar with a 1/4 teaspoon of blackstrap molasses added into the recipe.

 Combine the pumpkin puree and silken tofu in a blender until very smooth and creamy.
+I really recommend a Vitamix here because with a less powerful blender the mixture could taste a bit gritty.
 Add the remaining ingredients and blend for 2-3 more minutes, until the entire mixture is smooth and creamy.